 You might be amazed.
 Your snap hook has transitioned to a slight draw.
-A shot that you can comfortably play on the course.
+It’s a shot that you can comfortably play on the course.

 #4 – Count Your Knuckles

-Yes, we know you have 10 knuckles, but we are focused on the way your grip the golf club.
+Yes, we know you have 10 knuckles, but we are focused on how you grip the golf club.

 Did you know that a grip that is too strong can cause a snap hook?
-We don’t mean your hand strength, we mean by how your hands are placed on the club.
+We don’t mean your hand strength; we mean how your hands are placed on the club.